mariamasoliver/connect-to-ARC/Guide.md

 ```
 [username@arc test]$ sstat --format=AveCPU,AveVMSize -j <jobid>
 ```
 which will give the average cpu time and average virtual memory size of tasks in the job.

-You can also use the job ID to get information about the efficicny and status of a job that has finished running with
+- You can also use the job ID to get information about the efficiency and status of a job that has finished running with
 ```
 [username@arc test]$ seff <jobid>
 ```
-You can also get a summary (with their IDs listed) of all your jobs using
+- You can also get a summary (with their IDs listed) of all your jobs using
 ```
 [username@arc test]$ sacct --starttime <data> --format=<labels>
 ```